 This plum crumble pie boasts a traditional pastry crust, a bubbling fruit filling, and an easy crumble topping that’s easy to toss together and really quite difficult, if not impossible, to stop nibbling.

 It’s a pie!
 It’s a tart!
 It’s a crumble!
 This plum crumble pie is a mutant combo in the best possible way with its traditional pastry crust, it’s oozy and boozy filling that’s insanely plummy and slightly tipsy with a touch of bourbon, and a rich, buttery, crunchy crumble topping that’s easy to toss together and really quite difficult, if not impossible, to stop nibbling.
-If you can come up with a better name for this collision of loveliness, kindly let us know in a comment below.–Renee Schettler Rossi
+If you can come up with a better name for this collision of loveliness, kindly let us know in a comment below.–David Leite

-Plum Crumble Pie Recipe
+Plum Crumble Pie

 For the pie crust

 - All-purpose flour, for the work surface